detrout/woldlab-rna-seq/README.rst

   Comma seperated list of unix filename globs specifying where to find the first read fastq files.

+read_2
+  (optional) Comma seperated list of unix filename glbos specifying where to find the second read (mate pairs) fastq files.

 Second, after the definition files are constructed you can generate the DagMan script to generate the result files with::